 This concerns an unfinished article about Jesselyn Cook, who covers international affairs for the Huffington Post.
 Originally, this article was going to be something along the lines of:

 Wow, Jesselyn is actually ~20% hotter than she appeared while speaking at the UN!

 Facebook Didn’t Seem To Care I Was Being Sexually Harassed Until I Decided To Write About It…a pro-Trump Facebook group posted my photo and asked its 72,000 members if they would “smash or pass.”

-I had no idea that some hot chicks genuinely resent being ogled by men.
+I sincerely had no idea that some hot chicks genuinely resented being ogled by men.
 Since Jesselyn is clearly among them, the article has been scrapped.

-But now it makes sense that HuffPo’s Ryan Grimm got mad at MFP for an article entitled “Elise Foley is kinda hot from certain angles”, which featured the following gif:
+In retrospect, it now makes sense that HuffPo’s Ryan Grimm got mad at MFP for an article entitled “Elise Foley Actually Looks Hot From Certain Angles”, which featured the following gif:

 It was a compliment, but fine, just forget it.